-Poor Pep Guardiola.
-Not only has he been overtaken this season as the best manager in the Premier League, but he’s no longer the best player among the top-flight coaches.
-That doesn’t mean he wasn’t good.
+Pep Guardiola, soon to be crowned Premier League champion again and on top as the best player among the top-flight coaches.
 The Catalan was a playmaker from the base of midfield, a proto-Busquets if you will, and ran the Barcelona midfield for Johan Cruyff’s dynamic Dream Team.
 Guardiola, known as an extension of Cruyff on the field, helped deliver the club’s first-ever European Cup as well as winning La Liga an incredible four years on the bounce.

 Even after Cruyff, Pep continued to excel – playing through the rest of the 90s where he also learned from Louis van Gaal.
 Pep won a Copa del Rey as well as two more Liga titles and the Uefa Cup Winner’s Cup after Cruyff.
 A proud Catalan, he also played 47 times for Spain – that would have been more but he fell out with Javier Clemente and missed Euro 96, then he missed the 1998 World Cup through injury.

 After he left Barcelona he embarked on a tour of teams where he seemed to pick the destination purely to work with great coaches: Carlo Mazzone at Brescia, Fabio Capello at Roma, Juanma Lillo at Dorados.